 The Integrated Transport Assessment concluded that the wider transport network will operate within acceptable levels of service until 2026, except for the Port Hills Road / Chapmans Road intersection.
-The wider transport network is being addressed through the Greater Christchurch Transport Statement partnership, consistent with the Land Use Recovery Plan and other transport planning processes (in particular the three-yearly Regional Land Transport Plan).
+This will be addressed through other transport planning processes (in particular the three-yearly Regional Land Transport Plan).